Modified hadronic interactions in 3-dimensional simulations: Modified Characteristics of Hadronic Interactions

 To study the effects of modifications of hadronic interactions on 3-dimensional quantities, it is necessary to implement those modifications in a 3-dimensional air-shower generator such as \corsika~\cite{Heck:1998vt}.
 While the modification of the cross section is straightforward, as it is applied before the interaction, modifications of other parameters require resampling of secondary particles produced by the hadronic interaction model.
 The existing resampling code used in~\cite{Ulrich:2010rg} has been extensively tested and is available to the community as part of the standalone \conex package.
 The \conex code can be used for the simulation of the first part of the shower development in \corsika under the \conexD option~\cite{conex3D}.
 In this option, the particles are eventually handed over to standard \corsika upon crossing configurable energy thresholds, so that the full 3-dimensional shower is recreated.
 With small adjustments, we have ported the available resampling code for use under the \conexD option in \corsika so that full 3-dimensional showers can be generated with modified hadronic interactions.

 The implementation in \corsika addresses two limitations of the original resampling code: the inability to perform resampling of different variables simultaneously and the universality of $E_{\mathrm{thr}}$ values for all modifications.
-On the other hand, we have opted not to implement modifications of the pion charge ratio because of the arbitrary character of such a change.
+On the other hand, we have opted not to implement modifications of the pion charge ratio.
+While this was proven in \cite{Ulrich:2010rg} to be an efficient way increasing the muon content of air showers, many other modifications for the same purpose have been developed since -- most are reviewed in \cite{Albrecht:2021cxw} except for the latest works such as \cite{RIEHN2024102964} -- and thus implementing a single mechanism would be somewhat arbitrary.
 There is now an abundance of data on the production of specific mesons at high energies, from precise measurements of neutral pions at the LHC~\cite{ALICE:2017nce} to fixed-target measurements of Kaons at NA61~\cite{NA61SHINE:2023azp}, which actually indicates a violation of isospin symmetry -- any modification to particle production would have to take now into account the rather complex constraints from these measurements, which is beyond the scope of our work.
 For all of the other modifications, additional steering cards were implemented using the standard \corsika format, making it possible to specify the values $E_{\mathrm{thr}}$ and $f_{19}$ independently for cross section, elasticity, and multiplicity when setting up a \corsika simulation.

 The \conex code for modified simulations is capable of treating nuclear projectiles while using Sibyll \cite{Engel:2019dsg} as the high-energy interaction model.
 As Sibyll is based on the superposition model of nuclear interactions, each nucleus-air interaction is treated simply as a set of nucleon-air interactions at energy $E/A$.
 For technical reasons, we have changed the implementation of the modification of the cross section of nuclear projectiles, where we replace the rather complex original calculation (which is difficult to implement under \corsika) with a parameterization that does not produce significant differences for the longitudinal shower development (see \cite{uhecr2022} for details).
 Due to the energy $E$ in Eq.
 (2) being taken per nucleon in the case of nuclear projectiles, the effects of modifications are much smaller for nuclear primaries (and equal to those for proton-air collisions at $E/A$).
 Thus we present results mostly for proton primaries, where the effects are more sizable.